paolofalcoruegg/pfr/_projects/felfel.md

 * Launching Gavetti, a completely new coffee service
 * Acting as a Product Owner for UX topics and guiding our talented Tech team in what to develop next

 As I am still working at FELFEL, here are some (unsorted and random) impressions in a gallery.
+This can take a while to load...

 <div class="gallery" data-columns="3">
 	<img src="/images/felfel/1.jpg" />